-No one knows the magic formulas that Google uses to determine search rank.
+No one knows the magic algorithm that Google uses to determine search rank.
 Some factors are generally assumed to be effective, such as keyword use in page content and providing meta description and photo tags.

-You also want to monitor your Google Search Console to ensure there aren’t any notices about issues related to your website.
+For the best insight into your search rank, monitor your Google Search Console to ensure there aren’t any notices about issues related to your website.
 Some items are easily addressed.
 Others may need the support of a developer.
 The rules and technical requirements change all the time.